viresh-ratnakar/exolve/README.md

     R.R
     EAR
 ```
-This is a 3x3 grid with one blocked cell in the center ('.' is used to indicate
+This is a 3x3 grid with one blocked square in the center ('.' is used to
-blocked squares).
-In this grid, 1 Across = ACE, 1 Down = ARE, 3 Down = ERR, and
+indicate blocked squares).
+In this grid, 1 Across = ACE, 1 Down = ARE,
-3 Across = EAR.
-When solution letters are included like this, the control
+3 Down = ERR, and 3 Across = EAR.
+When solution letters are included like this,
-buttons for checking/revealing answers get shown.
+the control buttons for checking/revealing answers get shown.

 Grid without solutions:
 ```